mirego/kmp-boilerplate/README.md

 | Declarative UI framework | [`trikot-viewmodels-declarative-flow`](https://github.com/mirego/trikot/tree/master/trikot-viewmodels-declarative-flow) |
 | Date & time              | [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime)                                                        |

+## OWASP Dependency-Check

+[OWASP Dependency-Check](http://jeremylong.github.io/DependencyCheck/index.html) is installed as a Gradle plugin to scan your project to identify the use of known vulnerable components.
+It mainly checks for vulnerabilities in Gradle dependencies, but if [bundle-audit](https://github.com/rubysec/bundler-audit) is present on the system, it will also scan the Ruby Gems dependencies.
+It also has the capabiligh to scan for Cocoapods/Swift Package Manager dependencies if executed on a macOS system.

 ## License

 Kmp Boilerplate is © 2023 [Mirego](https://www.mirego.com) and may be freely distributed under